0xpr03/yayd/README.md

 `audio_source_hq` same again for HQ audio downloads

 # Notes
-Multithreading for downloads isn't planned as one-by-one is a natural limiter, preventing possible DDOS-Blocks & saving bandwidth
+Multithreading for downloads isn't planned as the one-by-one system is a natural limiter, preventing possible DDOS-Blocks (captcha) & saving bandwidth
 I'm open for other ideas or implementations but it's not my main goal at the moment.

 ## DB-Setup & internal quality code explanations see db.md